 2. The food is delicious

 Generally, I love Middle Eastern cuisine but I didn’t know how Egyptian food would compare to what I had previously sampled.
 I need not have worried.
-Going back to the point of friendly locals, I was invited to a couple of family dinners which meant that I was able to try some properly authentic food.
+Going back to the point of friendly locals, I was invited to a couple of local family dinners which meant that I was able to try some properly authentic food.
 This was easily the best food I had on my holiday, with dishes ranging from rice, potatoes, chicken and fish to tagine, soup and salad.
 I’ve been craving it ever since.
-Also, as a self-designated tea expert, I can honestly say that Egyptian tea is the perfect start to the morning.
+Also, as a self-designated tea expert, I can honestly say that a glass of sugary Egyptian tea is the perfect way to start a morning.

 3. It’s affordable and not full of tourists